Take in-person payments from mobile applications using an embedded checkout flow and Square hardware.

 The following additional considerations apply when trying to run the SDK on custom devices:

-The Reader SDK is not supported to run on rooted or jailbroken devices.
+- The Reader SDK isn't supported to run on rooted or jailbroken devices.

-Avoid running on devices from smaller OEMs because there is no guarantee that they comply with Square's required security standards.
+- Avoid running on devices from smaller OEMs because there's no guarantee that they comply with Square's required security standards.

 If the mobile application runs on an uncommon device manufacturer, be sure to test connecting to the Square Reader over Bluetooth before investing in the device.